bodrick/awesome/TOPICS.md

 ## yuzu

 *   [Davidobot/BetterJoy](https://github.com/Davidobot/BetterJoy) - Allows the Nintendo Switch Pro Controller, Joycons and SNES controller to be used with CEMU, Citra, Dolphin, Yuzu and as generic XInput

-## binary-analysis

-*   [x64dbg/x64dbg](https://github.com/x64dbg/x64dbg) - An open-source user mode debugger for Windows.
-Optimized for reverse engineering and malware analysis.
-*   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
-*   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.

 ## ctf